Skip to content

 Demonstrating proficiency in project management tasks and becoming a leader will greatly help your cause.
 If your boss sees you taking on more and more PM-focused duties - managing resources, developing schedules, assisting the PM in making work breakdown structures, etc. - you will have one foot in the door.

-Take stock of all project management duties being performed in your existing team.
+Take stock of all project management duties currently being performed by your team.
 Ask yourself: what duties can I assume responsibility for?

 The more work you take on, the faster your climb to a PM role.